The War (album): Singles

-The lead single "Ko Ko Bop" debuted at number one on the Melon Realtime Chart, making them the first K-pop group to enter the chart at the top after chart changes were implemented on February 27, 2017.
-The other album tracks debuted in the top nine.
-It was reported that multiple servers crashed, due to the number of fans streaming at the same time.
-"Ko Ko Bop" additionally topped 155 iTunes charts worldwide, including K-pop charts and general pop charts, as well as all-genre single charts.

-"Ko Ko Bop" topped Gaon Digital Chart for four non-consecutive weeks.
-Exo also became the first male group to chart at number one on Gaon for four weeks.
+"Ko Ko Bop" topped the Gaon Digital Chart for four non-consecutive weeks.
+Exo also became the first male group to chart at number one for four weeks.
 The song also ranked number one on the Gaon Monthly Chart for August, making Exo the first group in 2017 and the fifth boy group since 2012 to top the chart.
 On September 14, Exo's song "Power" recorded the highest score of all time on M Countdown with 11,000 points, making Exo one of two artists to achieve a perfect score after the system changes were implemented in June 2015.
 The win also marks their 100th win on music shows.

 Commercial performance

 The War

 Prior to its release, The War received a record-breaking pre-order by retail outlets of 807,235 physical copies, making it the K-pop album with the highest number of pre-orders at that time.
 Within one week of its release, the album sold over 600,000 physical copies and became the best-selling album in one week on the South Korean album sales chart Hanteo, surpassing the record of 522,300 copies held by Ex'Act, Exo's previous album.
 The War topped the Billboard World Album Chart for two consecutive weeks, and the South Korean Gaon Album Chart for three consecutive weeks.

-The War reached number one on iTunes in 51 countries in total, including in Canada, Hong Kong, Japan, Russia, Romania, Philippines, Taiwan, Ireland, Poland, Mexico, and more; 43 countries at the same time.
 Apple Music selected The War as "The Best of the Week".
 According to Osen, Exo recorded album sales of approximately 1,012,021 copies in the span of 24 days, making The War the second fastest album in Gaon Chart history to achieve this milestone.
-Exo thus became quadruple million-sellers for having four albums with over 1,000,000 sales.
+It became the first album by Exo to have surpassed sales of 1,000,000 copies with a single album.